 Green Impact was developed by the National Union of Students (NUS) in the United Kingdom where it has been run for 10 years, with over 20,000 people actively participating.

-The program is an integrated approach to sustainability centred around seven themes:
+The program is an integrated approach to sustainability centered around seven themes:

 - biodiversity and community